WH1T3-E4GL3/old-red-stream/README.md

 This pack comes under Creative Commons Attribution-NonCommercial license (CC BY-NC).

-~Work by WHITE L'
+~Work by Sethu Satheesh

-  ©Sethu
+As this project is made as a part of my college project, this is not perfect, the allignments will be different on your screen, because it is not responsive. please adjust it as per your  comfort.

-As this project is made as a part of my college project, this is not perfect, the allignments will be different on your screen. please adjust it as per your  comfort.
+New version of this project:  https://github.com/WH1T3-E4GL3/Project-Red-Stream